Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Deflect - now is an active ability.
 Free action that costs 2 Focus, and allows the Templar to deflect the next attack directed at them.
 Lasts indefinitely, doesn't stack.
 [*] Stun Strike - now is a guaranteed hit and can be interrupted, and instead of disorientation stuns the target.
 [*] Invert - now can target both allied and enemy units, no longer costs Focus, and can be used with Momentum actions.
 [*] Void Conduit - now is a free action and always costs 2 Focus and lasts for 1 turn, and no longer deals initial damage.
 Cooldown removed.
 Can be interrupted now.
+New icon.
 [*] Ionic Storm - now triggers Momentum and instead of using its own damage values just hits enemies with Volt.
 Hits twice if used at 2 Focus.
 [*] Pillar - removed from the tree due to currently unsolvable bugs with the way it grants cover.
 [*] Overcharge, Exchange, Deep Focus, Arc Wave - replaced with new perks that fulfill similar purposes.
 [*] Bladestorm - renamed to "Zeal" and is always present in the ability tree (no longer an XCOM row random perk).
+New icon.
 [*] Reaper - removed as possible XCOM row perks.
 Sort of replaced by Arc Overload.
 [*] New ability: Soul Shot - a ranged version of Rend that can miss.
 Has innate bonus of +20 Aim.
 [*] New ability: Overdraw (replaces Overcharge) - Rend and Soul Shot always generate a point of Focus, even when they don't kill the target.